The wealth gap

 Indexed growth: wages vs. asset prices (1971 = 100)

-[VERIFY] Derived from BLS real average hourly earnings, Case-Shiller home price index, S&P 500, FRED M2
+Derived from BLS real average hourly earnings[2], Case-Shiller home price index[3], S&P 500, and FRED M2[8]

-Real hourly wages (inflation-adjusted) have grown roughly 20% since 1971.
-Home prices, stocks, and the Fed's balance sheet have grown 10–100x.
+Real hourly wages (inflation-adjusted) have grown roughly 20% since 1971[2].
+Home prices, stocks, and the Fed's balance sheet have grown 10 to 100x[3][8].
 If you had savings in cash, you lost ground.
 If you had savings in assets, you won.
 That's the whole game.
+This is a direct consequence of the shift in money's monetary premium into financial assets.

 Who actually owns the assets?